Boeing CH-47 Chinook: CH-47J

 The CH-47J is a medium-transport helicopter for the Japan Ground Self-Defense Force (JGSDF), and the Japan Air Self-Defense Force (JASDF).
 The differences between the CH-47J and the CH-47D are the engine, rotor brake and avionics, for use for general transportation, SAR and disaster activity like U.S. forces.
 The CH-47JA, introduced in 1993, is a long-range version of the CH-47J, fitted with an enlarged fuel tank, an AAQ-16 FLIR in a turret under the nose, and a partial glass cockpit.
 Both versions are built under license in Japan by Kawasaki Heavy Industries, who produced 61 aircraft by April 2001.

 The Japan Defense Agency ordered 54 aircraft of which 39 were for the JGSDF and 15 were for the JASDF.
 Boeing supplied flyable aircraft, to which Kawasaki added full avionics, interior, and final paint.
 The CH-47J model Chinook (N7425H) made its first flight in January 1986, and it was sent to Kawasaki in April.
 Boeing began delivering five CH-47J kits in September 1985 for assembly at Kawasaki.

+Over 110 had been produced by the early 21st century, including the CH-47JA model with improved fuel tanks and other upgrades.

 HH-47

 On 9 November 2006, the HH-47, a new variant of the Chinook based on the MH-47G, was selected by the U.S. Air Force as the winner of the Combat Search and Rescue (CSAR-X) competition.
 Four development HH-47s were to be built, with the first of 141 production aircraft planned to enter service in 2012.
 However, in February 2007 the contract award was protested and the GAO ordered the CSAR-X project to be re-bid.
 The CSAR-X program was again terminated in 2009.
 In February 2010, the USAF announced plans to replace aging HH-60G helicopters, and deferred secondary combat search and rescue requirements calling for a larger helicopter.
+In a long process the Air Force did not choose the larger Chinook, and the HH-60W entered service by 2020 to replace the older helicopters.